WomenPlusPlus/deploy-impact-22-openedu-e/README.md

 - Uploading Process simplified and facilitated by organized forms and automatic functionalities
 - AI-based features facilitating the analysis of the new content and its moderation, as well as linking related materials
     - Moderation, Upload, Search, Recommendation,..
-- Semantic Search and Suggesting new Relevant Content for addition to the OpenEdu
+- Semantic Search for enriched results of the content querying
 - Figma Prototype with UI/UX Design
 - Extending the available content by suggesting new relevant content with web scrapers.